ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 Release: patch

-#### Feature
+#### Functionality change

-New features target feature releases.
-A new feature can only be integrated if the feature supports most of the targets (if it requires new target HAL implementation).

-We consider adding a new functionality to be a feature.
+Any change in the functionality, it can be adding new feature or adding new method or function.
 It does not matter if it is C++, C or Python.

+A feature contribution contains a new API, capability or behavior.
+It does not break backwards compatibility with existing APIs, capabilities or behaviors.
+New feature contributions are very welcome in Mbed OS.
+However, because they add capability to the codebase, it's easy for a new feature to introduce bugs and a support burden.
+The introduction of new features should also come with documentation, majority of targets support and comprehensive test coverage proving the correctness of the feature per the documentation.
+Feature PRs are treated cautiously, and new features require a new minor version for the codebase.
+Features are candidates for feature releases.

 Release: feature